konstanzer/Ace_versus_Ace/README.md

 #### Key takeaways:
 * Both pitchers are right-handed.
 * Cole has a higher mean break on every pitch.
+* Cole's stratgy relies on changing movement direction and size.
 * As deGrom uses his changeup more, less may be better.
 * Sliders and curveballs tail (move away from a right-handed batter.)
 * Fastballs and changeups fade (move in on a right-handed batter.)